-Furkids houses over 500 rescue cats, kittens, and dogs in our rescue program.
-Once you have located the animal you would like to adopt (on-line or through a PetSmart/PETCO adoption center), the first step towards adopting is to fill out an adoption application.
+Furkids houses over 500 rescue cats and dogs in our rescue program.
+Once you have located the animal you would like to adopt (online or through a PetSmart/Petco adoption center), the first step towards adopting is to fill out an adoption application.
 Our volunteers work hard to respond to all adoption applications or inquiries within 24 – 72 hours.
 Below are some of the frequently asked questions regarding our adoption policies and procedures.
-If you have any further questions regarding our adoption policies or procedures, please e-mail us at email@example.com.
+If you have any further questions regarding our adoption policies or procedures, please e-mail us at firstname.lastname@example.org.

 Frequently Asked Questions:

 How much are adoption fees?

 The adoption fee includes testing, complete (up to their current age) medical care, vaccinations, microchip, and spay/neuter.
 We will also give you, or mail to you, a copy of the animal’s medical records, which you can give to your vet.

 All animals have the following vetting included in their adoption fee:

 What are your adoption policies & procedures?
 (There are some exceptions to these rules.)

 Applicants are required to sign a binding adoption contract.